will-dabeast09/fbin/README.md

 |image
 |etc...

-**Temporily, and non-Windows users and those using Gallery will need to use the python (it will say not responding, just wait)**
+**Temporily, all non-Windows users and those using Gallery will need to use the python (it will say not responding, just wait)**
 **In the future, FBin will be only for Cinema, and IBin will be for Gallery, and FBin will be ported for Linux users**

 ## Command Line Usage